endymion1818/team-documentation/sitehealthchecklist.md

 - 1 X Document language missing
 - 1 X Empty button

+This document fails WCAG AA guidelines and may be penalised by search engines as a result.
 These should be eliminated as soon as possible to improve conversion opportunities and meet accessibility guidelines.

 #### 13 Areas of Low Contrast